MARAD springs a surprise in marine highway grant awards

 MARAD springs a surprise in marine highway grant awardsWritten by Nick Blenkey

-MARAD’s latest round of marine highway grant awards include one that may come as a surprise: $600,000 to study conversion of the historic coal-burning ferry S.S Badger to a zero-emission vessel — with carbon-capture among the options being eyed.
+MARAD’s latest round of marine highway grant awards include one that may come as a surprise: $600,000 to study conversion of the historic coal-burning ferry SS Badger to a zero-emission vessel — with carbon-capture among the options being eyed.
 More on the rationale for the conversion in the award listings below.

 In total, MARAD is awarding nearly $12 million in grants under the United States Marine Highway Program (USMHP) to eight marine highway projects.
 This year’s level of funding for the program is significantly below last year’s record $39 million, which was boosted by $25 million from the Bipartisan Infrastructure Law.